 Nypa fruticans (Nipa) palm is a kind of estuarine plant distributed from Africa, South Asia, and Indonesia, to the West Pacific.
 It grows up to 10 meters tall depending on the habitat fertility.
 It produces many propagules that are dispersed by ocean currents.
 In the Niger Delta, it invades deforested and exposed mudflats and forms dense monospecific stands which outcompete native mangrove species.

 Numerous areas in Northern Samar are occupied by Nipa palm (Lim et al., 2020).
 These species are more at risk of erosion, destabilizing foreshores, and increased water turbidity.
 The lack of pneumatophores in the Nipa may also affect sedimentation processes.
-In the study area, Nipa palm serves as the first line of defense against the impacts of tsunamis, and cyclones that reduce the damages in the coastal zones especially since the study site, barangay Bangkerohan, Catarman Northern Samar for about 15 typhoons enter the region in a year.
-Large number of coastal ecosystems globally are subjected to concurrent hypoxic and acidified conditions that will likely intensify and expand with continued climate change (Tomasetti et al., 2018).
+In the study area, Nipa palm serves as the first line of defense against the impacts of tsunamis and cyclones that reduce the damages in coastal zones, especially since the study site, barangay Bangkerohan, Catarman Northern Samar has about 15 typhoons enter the region each year.
+Large numbers of coastal ecosystems globally are subjected to concurrent hypoxic and acidified conditions that will likely intensify and expand with continued climate change (Tomasetti et al., 2018).
 Nipa palm has also been used as a food packaging material (Cu et al., 2024) and a precursor for the biosynthesis of zinc oxide nanoparticles (Lim et al., 2020).

 A high water quality with sufficient nutrient availability and salinity enables the species to maintain continuous growth and a healthy population.
 However, there has been a significant increase in the natural levels of heavy metals in the aquatic ecosystems because of industrial activities and urban development.
-At certain levels, any chemical elements in water can be dangerous to hydrophyte plants like Nypa frutican.
+At certain levels, any chemical elements in water can be dangerous to hydrophyte plants like Nypa fruticans.
 Therefore, a study on water properties is needed to detect the levels of heavy metals, major metals, trace elements, and nutrients in water, and determine their effects, since this species is constantly inundated.

 In the selected areas of Mindanao, the Philippines, Mantiquilla et al. (2020) underscored that Nipa is a potential source of biofuel, which requires an understanding of the palm’s nutrition to increase sap yield.
 Initial baseline data on the nutrient levels of nipa were determined from its natural habitats in Mindanao using foliar analysis.
 Results revealed that nipa palms thrived in various soils from clayey, loamy, to sandy clay loam types.
 Newly developed shoots are to be used as a vermicide.
 Ash from the Nipa palm is an analgesic against tooth pain and headache.
 Dry leaves, petiole, stem wood, fruit residues, etc., are used as fuel.
 In fishing, rhizomes of Nipa palm are extensively used, facilitating the fishing net to float over the water surface.
 Farmers also report that the Nipa palm in the river or sea attracts deep-water fish (Hossain, 2015).
 Elemental variations were observed across sampling sites owing to their locations in the estuaries, human activities, and soil pH.
 Nutrient levels of nipa palm were observed in selected sites of Mindanao.
 Initially, nutrient analysis was conducted using leaf rank 2 supplemented with the physicochemical properties from topsoil and subsoil, grown on nipa palms.
 Generally, nipa palms are found to be growing in clay to sandy clay loam soils in Mindanao.
 Particularly, the Talomo stands in Davao City occurred in sandy clay loam to clay loam soils characterized by pH 4.9 to 6.1 with high organic matter content and cation exchange capacity.
 Soil chemical analysis revealed that sodium and chlorine concentrations were high both in topsoil and subsoil, ascribed to the regular flooding of brackish water in the estuary.